ManuelDMorales/datagen-sngw-phen/README.md

 7. To correctly explore populations in `Populations.ipynb` script, you need to generate a dataset containing window strain samples belonging to the three classes, that is to say, run `Process_PhenWaveforms.ipynb` three times, for each class (set in waveform_class input parameter, subsection 2.1).

 8. Saving plots as images is not mandatory in the codes.
 However, if you want it, you will need to create a folder "Figures" at the highest folder hierarchy of the project, and to uncomment line(s) with the plt.savefig statements in the scripts, for the desired plot(s).

+# About GPL-3.0 licence

+Notice this code is shared under a GNU General Public Licence 3.0, which is a strong copyleft license.
+It means that any copy or modification of the original software must also be released under the GPL-3.0.
+The choice of this licence is aligned to Open Science practices.
+More details about GPL-3.0 in the `README.md` file of the repository.
+We also suggest to see the [UNESCO Recomendation on Open Science](https://www.unesco.org/en/open-science/about?hub=686).